-Figure 1 illustrates PolarGrid's major components and concept of operations.
+Fig.1.
+PolarGrid's major components and concept of operations.

 CICPS is founded with the vision that Cyberinfrastructure will have a profound impact on polar science.
-We will realize this vision through a set of projects that are of the highest quality in all dimensions: Polar Science, Computer Science, Cyberinfrastructure, and EOT.
-The first of these projects is an NSF CI-TEAM project (PI: Hayden, Co-PIs: Fox and Gogineni), "Cyberinfrastructure for Remote Sensing of Ice Sheets," which will establish a CReSIS Science Gateway for TeraGrid working with IU, MSI-CIEC (Minority-Serving Institution Cyberinfrastructure Empowerment Coalition) and TeraGrid.
+We will realize this vision through a set of projects that are of the highest quality in all dimensions: Polar Science, Computer Science, Cyberinfrastructure, and EOT (education, outreach and training).
+The first of these projects is an NSF CI-TEAM project (PI: Hayden, Co-PIs: Fox and Gogineni), "Cyberinfrastructure for Remote Sensing of Ice Sheets," which will establish a CReSIS Science Gateway for TeraGrid working with IU, Minority-Serving Institution Cyberinfrastructure Empowerment Coalition (MSI-CIEC), and TeraGrid.

-The second project as proposed will deploy the Cyberinfrastructure (abbreviated CI), called PolarGrid, needed to support polar science, and in particular the field research program of CReSIS (Center for Remote Sensing of Ice Sheets).
+The second project, as proposed, will deploy the Cyberinfrastructure, called PolarGrid, needed to support polar science and, in particular, the field research program of CReSIS.
 The major components, including field, base and core systems, are depicted in Figure 1.

 In past years, most of the data collected in the polar regions were not processed in real time.
 Instead, data were shipped to computing facilities in the continental US and analyzed well after collection.
 Real-time processing and data analysis are urgently needed, both in the field and at supporting computing centers, to adjust collection strategies in response to new information contained in the data.
-The polar community must have access to a state-of-the-art computing facility to process the large volumes of data to be collected by the polar community in 2007-08 in particular, as a part of International Polar Year (IPY) activities, and to support large-scale ice-sheet models.
+The polar community must have access to a state-of-the-art computing facility to process the large volumes of data to be collected by the polar community in 2007-08 as a part of the International Polar Year (IPY) activities, and to support large-scale ice-sheet models.